Journey into Imagination with Figment

 Journey into Imagination with Figment is the third and latest incarnation of a dark ride attraction located within the Imagination! pavilion at World Celebration at Epcot, a theme park at the Walt Disney World in Bay Lake, Florida.
-Originally opened on March 3, 1983, its original and current version feature the small purple dragon named Figment as well as the song "One Little Spark", composed by the Sherman Brothers.
+Originally opened on March 5, 1983, its original and current version feature the small purple dragon named Figment as well as a slightly altered version of the song "One Little Spark", composed by the Sherman Brothers.

 History

 1983–1998: Journey into Imagination

 The original version of the attraction opened on March 5, 1983, and was the creation of Tony Baxter and Steve Kirk.
 It began with the omnimover vehicles "floating" in the clouds and seeing the silhouette of a strange blimp mixed with a vacuum cleaner and hearing the humming and singing of its pilot.
-In the next scene, the riders come right next to this vessel and the pilot, a red-bearded man, dressed in a blue suit and top hat, introduces himself as the Dreamfinder (voiced by Chuck McCann) and saying that he uses his vehicle (called the Dream Mobile or Dream Catcher by some fans) to collect dreams and ideas to create all sorts of new things.
+In the next scene, the riders come right next to this vessel and the pilot, a red-bearded man, dressed in a blue suit and top hat, introduces himself as the Dreamfinder (voiced by Chuck McCann and Ron Schneider) and saying that he uses his vehicle (called the Dream Mobile or Dream Catcher by some fans) to collect dreams and ideas to create all sorts of new things.
 Soon, he creates a figment of his imagination: "two tiny wings, eyes big and yellow, horns of a steer, but a lovable fellow!
 From head to tail, he's royal purple pigment, and there, voilà!
 You've got a Figment!"
 Both Dreamfinder and the dragon Figment (voiced by Billy Barty) imagine things to fill the "idea bag".
 When the idea bag is full, Dreamfinder declares that the ideas need to be emptied in the "Dreamport" which, as he says, is "never far away when you use your imagination".

 Regarding the scene where Figment is introduced, Baxter said:

 If you're telling the story of Little Mermaid or Snow White, everyone already knows who they are, what they talk like, how they sing, etc. But in a ride like Imagination, you're not familiar with the characters going into it.
 This opening scene allows you to meet Dreamfinder, understand how he created Figment, and get to know Figment's personality, so at the end of those four minutes you know the characters.

 The omnimovers leave the side of the Dream Mobile and enter the Dreamport's storage room, which includes a massive contraption for sorting ideas.
 Also in the room there are numerous objects including boxed applause, a plasma ball, and a birdcage of musical notes.
 After leaving the storage room, the ride continued through several rooms representing Art, Literature, the Performing Arts and Science.
 The Art room was mostly white colored, and had a large painting Dreamfinder was making using a large fiber optic paint brush, a carousel with giant carousel animals and a pot of rainbows held by Figment.